 SUN VOYAGER SCULPTURE

 Metal skeleton resembling a Viking boat.
 It is located near the Harpa Concert Hall.
 Since it’s one of the main symbols of Reykjavik, it’s worth taking a walk over there.
-On Icelandic FB groups a saw several pictures for this place with an aurora.
+On Icelandic FB groups, I saw several pictures of this place with an aurora.

 It’s an old wooden house of historical importance.
 In 1986, during the Reykjavik summit, presidents Ronald Reagan and Mikhail Gorbachev met there.
 Their meeting was one of the steps towards the end of the Cold War.

 Reykjavik doesn’t resemble the European capitals, but it certainly has a unique atmosphere.
 Therefore it’s nice to just wander around through different streets – after two days of quarantine in Reykjavik, you won’t have anything better to do anyway.
 During these walks, you will have the opportunity to observe the everyday life of the city, Scandinavian-style houses and often what is happening inside of them, because no one has heard of curtains in Iceland, but everyone loves huge windows.
 From time to time in the ground floor apartments, you can even watch Netflix with its inhabitants 😀

 Cats are a characteristic element of the city.
 Apparently, there are about 20,000 of them in Reykjavik and the surrounding area!
 Most of them have their loving homes, but they spend time outside during the day roaming the streets of the capital city.
 Many of them are eager to approach people, hoping that they will get some food or at least cuddles, so it will be an additional attraction for all cat lovers.

 We had a ground floor apartment in Reykjavik.
 Once we left the window ajar and when we returned home we found a cat inside our flat.
 Since she was a sweetheart, we “accidentally” left the window open some more times.
 This way the cat named Sola started to visit us every morning.